 Metashape supports two approaches to marker placement: manual marker placement and guided marker placement.
 Manual approach implies that the marker projections should be indicated manually on each photo where the marker is visible.
+Incorrect projection markers affect accuracy.
+Be careful when placing the markers on the images, specify the exact position, and see that the markers are not obscured by foreign objects (for example, grass or foliage).
+In such cases, it is better not to put a marker on such an image.
 Manual marker placement does not require 3D model and can be performed even before photo alignment.